 Alternate name: Eva changed her name to Liska.

-* Note: By the time Eva got married in 1915, her birth certificate didn't exist anymore and she recorded her birth place as Salonika instead.
-This was apparently possible then.
-Note that Haim Abraham may have done something similar.
+**By the time Eva got married in 1915, her birth place was listed as Salonika instead.

 She was about fourteen when her mother Bassja died.